 After that, you will still need to tap in but it won’t take any money from your card.

 A day runs from midnight to midnight – not random 24 hour cycles based on when you use your card.

 The vast majority of visitors will be served by this option and using the Oyster Card this way.

-There is another option, purchasing a “travelcard” that is loaded onto your Oyster Card, which is basically unlimited travel for a certain number of days.
+There is another option, depending on how many days in London you have, which is purchasing a “travelcard” that is loaded onto your Oyster Card, which is basically unlimited travel for a certain number of days.

 How Much Money Should I Load Onto My Oyster Card

 I would recommend loading £10 per day of your stay onto your Oyster Card to account for any peak journeys or times when you travel outside Zones 1-2 and need to pay a bit more.